devall-org/ash_random_params/README.md

 - In other actions, they are not generated at all

 This behavior exists because:
-- In `create` actions, omitting a value is equivalent to setting it to `nil`
+- In `create` actions, excluding a value is equivalent to setting it to `nil`
-- In `update` actions, omitting a value preserves the existing relationship, while explicitly setting it to `nil` removes the relationship
+- In `update` actions, excluding a value preserves the existing relationship, while explicitly setting it to `nil` removes the relationship

 ### Options

-- `populate`: Forces generation of random values for specified accepts/arguments, overriding the default behavior
+- `enforce_random`: Forces generation of random values for specified accepts/arguments, overriding the default behavior
-- `omit`: Prevents generation of random values for specified accepts/arguments, overriding the default behavior
+- `exclude`: Prevents generation of random values for specified accepts/arguments, overriding the default behavior
 - `include_defaults?`: When set to `true`, includes default values for accepts/arguments that have either `allow_nil?: true` or a non-nil default value.
 Defaults to `true`.
 In the example above, this would add `%{content: nil, tag: "JS"}` to the generated params.

 ### Custom Random Generator